A Survey on 3D Skeleton Based Person Re-Identification: Taxonomy, Advances, Challenges, and Interdisciplinary Prospects: Benchmarks and Evaluation

 \section{Benchmarks and Evaluation}

-In this section, we provide an overview for SRID benchmark datasets, and evaluate recent advances in the representative datasets to illustrate the development of SRID.

 \textbf{Benchmark Datasets.} Table \ref{dataset_statistics} summarizes the data source, identity number, skeleton amount, and viewpoint number of commonly-used datasets for SRID evaluation.
-They can be mainly categorized to two types: (1) \textit{Sensor-based datasets}, where 3D skeleton data are captured from depth sensors such as Kinect, and (2) \textit{RGB-estimated datasets}, including CASIA-B-3D and OUMVLP-Pose-2D, in which skeleton data are estimated from RGB videos using pose estimation models \shortcite{chen20173d}.
-Existing SRID datasets typically contain skeleton data collected from varying scenarios such as multiple views (KS20 \shortcite{nambiar2017context}, KinectREID \shortcite{pala2015multimodal}), appearance and clothing changes (BIWI RGBD-ID \shortcite{munaro2014one} IAS-Lab RGBD-ID \shortcite{munaro2014feature}, and different illumination conditions (KGBD \shortcite{andersson2015person}), which enables a comprehensive evaluation of both short-term and long-term SRID performance.
+They can be mainly categorized to two types: (1) \textbf{Sensor-based datasets}, where 3D skeleton data are captured from depth sensors such as Kinect, and (2) \textbf{RGB-estimated datasets}, in which skeleton data are estimated from RGB videos using 2D or 3D pose estimation models \cite{chen20173d,cao2019openpose}.
+Existing SRID datasets typically contain skeleton data collected from varying scenarios such as multiple views (KS20, KinectREID), appearance and clothing changes (BIWI RGBD-ID, IAS-Lab RGBD-ID), and different illumination conditions (KGBD), which enables a comprehensive evaluation of both short-term and long-term SRID performance.
+In addition to standard SRID datasets, the 3DGait dataset provides an \textbf{interdisciplinary benchmark} for evaluating the generalizability of SRID models on healthcare-related tasks, such as neurodegenerative disease prediction (see Sec. \ref{sec_applications}) \cite{rao2025llm}.